-Provide information on the ongoing annual training attended by each current board member in FY22 (July 1, 2021-June 30, 2022).
-A list of trainings attended by the board without specifically
+Provide information on the ongoing annual training attended by each current board member in FY23 (July 1, 2022-June 30, 2023).
+A list of trainings attended by the board without specifically indicating who attended which training is insufficient.
+Two possible table formats are provided below (add rows or columns as necessary).

-Annual Training - FY22 Board Member Name Date of Training Training Title or Topic Presenter or Trainer Board Member #1 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #1 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #2 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #2 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #3 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #3 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #4 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #4 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #5 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #5 XX/XX/XXXX Title or Topic Presenter or Trainer
+Annual Training - FY23 Board Member Name Date of Training Training Title or Topic Presenter or Trainer Board Member #1 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #1 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #2 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #2 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #3 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #3 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #4 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #4 XX/XX/XXXX Title or Topic Presenter or Trainer Board Member #5 XX/XX/XXXX Title or Topic Presenter or Trainer

+Board Member XX/XX/XXXX Title or Topic Dracantar or Trainer #5 Title or Topic Presenter or Trainer

-Annual Training - FY22 Board Member Name Training #1: Title or Topic, Presenter or Trainer, Date Training #2: Title or Topic, Presenter or Trainer, Date Training #3: Title or Topic, Presenter or Trainer, Date Board Member #1 Attended?
+Annual Training - FY23 Board Member Name Training #1: Title or Topic, Presenter or Trainer, Date Training #2: Title or Topic, Presenter or Trainer, Date Training #3: Title or Topic, Presenter or Trainer, Date Board Member #1 Attended?
 YES or NO Attended?
 YES or NO Attended?
 YES or NO Board Member #2 Attended?
 YES or NO Attended?
 YES or NO Attended?
 YES or NO Board Member #3 Attended?
 YES or NO Attended?
 YES or NO Attended?
-YES or NO

-Board Member #4 Attended?
+YES or NO Board Member #4 Attended?
 YES or NO Attended?
 YES or NO Attended?
 YES or NO Board Member #5 Attended?
 YES or NO Attended?
 YES or NO Attended?
 YES or NO